-The Company assumed the Amended and Restated Executive Agreements entered into on December 19, 2003 by Varco with Messrs.
+The Company assumed the Amended and Restated Executive Agreements entered into on December 19, 2003, by Varco with Messrs.
 Williams and Smith.
-The agreements have an initial term that continues in effect through December 31, 2006 and are automatically extended for one or more additional terms of three (3) years each.
-The agreements contain certain termination provisions, as further described below under "Change in Control Severance Plan".
+The agreements have an initial term that continues in effect through December 31, 2006, and are automatically extended for one or more additional terms of three (3) years each.
+The agreements contain certain termination provisions, as further described below under "Varco Change in Control Severance Plan".

 Varco Supplemental Executive Retirement Plan.
 Messrs.
-Williams and Smith were participants in the Amendment and Restatement of the Supplemental Executive Retirement Plan of Varco which was assumed by the Company as a result of the Merger (the "Amended SERP").
+Williams and Smith were participants in the Amendment and Restatement of the Supplemental Executive Retirement Plan of Varco which was assumed by the Company as a result of the merger (the "Merger") with Varco International, Inc. (the "Amended SERP").
 The Amended SERP provides for retirement, death and disability benefits, payable over ten years.
-The annual benefit amount is generally equal to 50% of the average of a participant's highest five calendar years of base salary, or if greater, in the case of a change of control that occurs prior to January 1, 2006 (which occurred as a result of the Merger), the average salary in effect since January 2001.
+The annual benefit amount is generally equal to 50% of the average of a participant's highest five calendar years of base salary, or if greater, in the case of a change of control that occurs prior to January 1, 2006 (which occurred as a result of the Merger), 50% of the average salary in effect since January 2001.
 This annual benefit is subject to a service reduction in the event the participant retires or his employment is terminated prior to reaching age 65 (excluded from this reduction are terminations following a change in control).

 Messrs.
 Williams and Smith are currently fully vested in the benefits provided by the Amended SERP.
 Based on historical earnings and presuming normal retirement at age 65, Messrs.
-Williams and Smith would be entitled to an annual benefit of approximately \$137,017 and \$148,572, respectively.
+Williams and Smith would be entitled to an annual benefit of approximately \$159,000 and \$165,360, respectively.